idris-lang/Idris2/INSTALL.md

 [MSYS2](https://www.msys2.org/).
 On Windows older than Windows 8, you may need to set an environment variable `OLD_WIN=1` or modify it in `config.mk`.
 The idea is that this flag makes programs see paths in the old 8.3 convention.
-Another way to get Idris2 built on windows is to create a junction without spaces for the ChezScheme base folder, e.g.
+Another way to get Idris2 built on windows is to create a junction without spaces for the Chez Scheme base folder, e.g.

 ```sh
 mklink /j C:\Chez "C:\Program Files\Chez Scheme 9.6.4"